wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Changelog ==

 = 2.0.5 =
-* New feature: include private posts option (visible to users that can read private posts) (thanks rolandp)
+* New feature: include private posts option (visible to users that can read private posts) (thanks support00)
 * New feature: setting excerpt length to first instance of <!--more--> if present or max words of not (thanks wakibu)
 * "Use Profiles From" menu now only shows posts that have existing IntelliWidget profiles
 * Fixed bug not saving multi-select values when no options selected